michaelmhchang/budget_app/README.md

 - Income saves to a list of expenses
 - Spendings saves to a list of expenses
 - Report GUI (Includes all Income, spendings, and the total saved or lost in table format)
+- Get information from users

 # Future Features
 - ~~Spendings saves to the lists of expenses~~
 - ~~Report GUI (Includes all Income, spendings, and the total saved or lost in table format)~~
-- Get information from users
+- ~~Get information from users~~
+- Add trailing decimals to monetary value for easier visuals
 - Serialize objects so that previous sessions can be loaded up
 - More professional labels (Just making things a bit more fun with current labels)
 - Export report to PDF (Maybe)